eiguren/intw/tutorials/siesta-intw/Tutorial.md

 ## Silicon band structure with SIESTA and Wannier

 In this example, first of all, we will do a small introduction to a band structure calculation with SIESTA.
-And in second place, we will see how to use the interface `siesta2intw.x` and intw's `intw2W90.x` utility to construct the Wannier functions, comparing the Wannier interpolated band structure with SIESTA's band structure.
+And in second place, we will see how to use the interface `siesta2intw.x` and INTW's `intw2W90.x` utility to construct the Wannier functions, comparing the Wannier interpolated band structure with SIESTA's band structure.
 At the end, we will also show how can be used SIESTA's own interface to `wannier90.x`.

 All files to run this example can be found in the `1-silicon` directory.